GNC Women’s Ultra Mega Menopause: Complete Information

 Positive reviews rave about finding relief from hot flashes, nights sweats, joint pain, fatigue, anxiety, mood swings, and more.

-Negative reviews mention the supplement's ineffectiveness, how inconvenient it is to take seven pills a day, the apparent smell of the supplements, and the addition of artificial sweeteners, such as sucralose.
+Negative reviews mention the supplement's ineffectiveness, how inconvenient it is to take so many pills per day, the apparent smell of the supplements, and the addition of artificial ingredients.

 Additional Information